JunZheng007/csc336-proj2/readme.md

 - The default value for discount is 10

-- The borrow time is allways the current time.
+- The borrow time is allways the current date.

 ## Find Customer

-- Provide the CD title will find who borrowed the CD, and which date it was borrowed.
+- Provide the CD title will find who borrowed the CD, the telephone number of the member, and the date it was borrowed.

 ## Find Producer